 Passion flowers are truly remarkable.
 Their blooms can pass in as little as a day, but while they’re around, they’re outstanding.
-And with certain varieties, they are followed by the incomparable passion fruit.
+With certain varieties, they are even followed by the incomparable passion fruit.
 Passion flowers are native to South America and only the hardiest cultivars can survive winters as cold as USDA zone 6.
-Because of this, many people choose to grow passion fruit vines in pots that can be moved indoors during the cold months.
+It is because of this, many people choose to grow passion fruit vines in pots that can be moved indoors during the cold months.
 Keep reading for information on caring for passion flowers in pots.

 Container Grown Passion Flowers